broadinstitute/warp/website/docs/Pipelines/RNA_with_UMIs_Pipeline/README.md

 ### Installation

 To download the latest release of the RNA with UMIs pipeline, see the release tags prefixed with "RNAwithUMIs" on the WARP [releases page](https://github.com/broadinstitute/warp/releases).
-All releases of the RNA with UMIs pipeline are documented in the [RNA with UMIs changelog](https://github.com/broadinstitute/warp/blob/develop/pipelines/broad/rna_seq/RNAWithUMIsPipeline.changelog.md).
+In addition, all releases of the RNA with UMIs pipeline are documented in the [RNA with UMIs changelog](https://github.com/broadinstitute/warp/blob/develop/pipelines/broad/rna_seq/RNAWithUMIsPipeline.changelog.md).

 To search releases of this and other pipelines, use the WARP command-line tool [Wreleaser](https://github.com/broadinstitute/warp/tree/develop/wreleaser).